-- Step 1 In node view, click the Provisioning > SNMP tabs. - Step 2 In the Trap Destinations area, click Create. - Step 3 On the Create SNMP Trap Destination dialog box, complete the following fields: - Destination IP Address-Enter the IP address of your network management system (NMS). - Community-Enter the SNMP community name.
-(For more information about SNMP, refer to the Cisco ONS 15454 Troubleshooting Guide "SNMP" chapter.)
+- Step 1 In node view, click the Provisioning > SNMP tabs. - Step 2 In the Trap Destinations area, click Create. - Step 3 In the Create SNMP Trap Destination dialog box, complete the following fields: - Destination IP Address-Enter the IP address of your network management system (NMS). - Community-Enter the SNMP community name.
+(For more information refer to the "SNMP" chapter in the Cisco ONS 15454 Reference Manual.)

-Note The community name is a form of authentication and access control.
+The community name is a form of authentication and access control.
 The community name assigned to the ONS 15454 is case-sensitive and must match the community name of the NMS.

 - UDP Port-The default User Datagram Protocol (UDP) port for SNMP traps is 162. - Trap Version-Choose either SNMPv1 or SNMPv2.
 Refer to your NMS documentation to determine whether to use SNMPv1 or SNMPv2. - Step 4 Click OK.
 The node IP address of the node where you provisioned the new trap destination appears in the Trap Destinations area. - Step 5 Click the node IP address in the Trap Destinations area.
 Verify the SNMP information that appears in the Selected Destination list. - Step 6 If you want the SNMP agent to accept SNMP SET requests on certain MIBs, click the Allow SNMP Sets check box.
-If the box is not checked, SET requests are rejected. - Step 7 If you want to set up the SNMP proxy feature to allow network management, message reporting, and performance statistic retrieval across ONS firewalls, click the Enable SNMP Proxy check box on the SNMP tab.
+If the box is not checked, SET requests are rejected. - Step 7 If you want to set up the SNMP proxy feature to allow network management, message reporting, and performance statistic retrieval across ONS firewalls, click the Enable SNMP Proxy check box on the SNMP tab. - Step 8 If you want to use a generic SNMP MIB, check the Use Generic MIB check box.